ViaQ/logging-fluentd/fluentd/vendored_gem_src/concurrent-ruby/README.md

 Concurrent Ruby is also the only Ruby library which provides a full suite of thread safe and immutable variable types and data structures.

-We've also initiated discussion to document [memory model](docs-source/synchronization.md) of Ruby which would provide consistent behaviour and guarantees on all four of the main Ruby interpreters (MRI/CRuby, JRuby, Rubinius, TruffleRuby).
+We've also initiated discussion to document the [memory model](docs-source/synchronization.md) of Ruby which would provide consistent behaviour and guarantees on all three main Ruby interpreters (MRI/CRuby, JRuby, TruffleRuby).

 ## Features & Documentation